10deepaktripathi/BestWayToUtilizeVectorStoresLikeChromaDBUsingLangChainToRetrieveQualityChunks/README.md

 # Task Description:

-In this assignment you are asked to build a seman4c search engine, able to search a collec4on of PDF documents on a paragraph-by-paragraph basis.
-To achieve this goal, you should use Python, the SentenceTransformers library (hAps://www.sbert.net/) and any other generally accessible Python libraries.
+In this assignment you are asked to build a semanic search engine, able to search a collecion of PDF documents on a paragraph-by-paragraph basis.
+To achieve this goal, you should use Python, the SentenceTransformers library (https://www.sbert.net/) and any other generally accessible Python libraries.
 Your code should allow to:

     Download k PDFs from hAps://arxiv.org following a user- specified search query and chunk them into individual paragraphs Encode/embed each paragraph using SentenceTransformers and store these encodings